ekohe/carrierwave-crop/README.md

     //= require jquery
     //= require jquery.jcrop

+Or if you want to use facebook profile banner style cropper, use jquery.guillotine instead:

+    //= require jquery
+    //= require jquery.guillotine

 In  `application.css`

     *= require jquery.jcrop

+Or

+    *= require jquery.guillotine

 Generate a coffeescript for cropping:

     rails generate cropper user avatar

+Or for guillotine style, use:

+    rails generate guillotine user avatar

  this should give you a file in: